Best Paint for Bathroom Ceiling: 3 That Resist Steam

 Ceiling-Specific vs. Wall Paint Applied to Ceiling

 Ceiling paint has two properties wall paint lacks: (1) anti-drip viscosity that makes overhead application manageable, and (2) typically higher hiding power in a single coat — because you’re covering more area and making fewer passes.
-The Rust-Oleum 260967 is the only purpose-built ceiling paint on this list.
-The Perma-White products are wall paints that work well overhead because of their mold-inhibiting chemistry — not because of any ceiling-specific formulation.
+The Zinsser 260967 is the only purpose-built ceiling paint on this list.
+The Perma-White products are wall paints that work well overhead because of their mold-inhibiting chemistry — not because of any ceiling-specific formulation, which is also why they drip more readily than the Zinsser does.
+One warning worth carrying from the wider ceiling-paint aisle: not every ceiling paint is bathroom-rated.
+Glidden’s Grab-N-Go Pink to White, a common shelf neighbour of the Zinsser and near-identical in concept, is stated by its maker as not for use on bathroom ceilings.
+Read the can rather than the category.

 Ventilation: The Variable No Paint Can Replace

 An exhaust fan sized appropriately for your bathroom square footage is more important than paint selection.
 The Family Handyman recommends running the bathroom fan for 30 minutes after every shower — not just during.
 A fan rated at 1 CFM per square foot of bathroom floor area is the standard.
 For a 50 sq ft bathroom, that means a 50 CFM fan minimum.
 Pair proper ventilation with mold-proof paint for maximum ceiling longevity.
-Also see our mold-resistant paint guide for wall protection to reduce the total humidity load the ceiling has to handle.
+If your bathroom has a tall or vaulted ceiling, our notes on paint colours for large rooms with high ceilings cover reaching and finishing those harder spans.

 The Ceiling-First Rule